nathanhinchey/busgame/README.md

-A game to keep my less bored on the bus
+A game to keep me less bored on the bus